Giles Fraser: Views and writing

 Fraser has been involved in social and political advocacy and, according to The Daily Telegraph, "would be the first to admit that he is fond of the sound of his own voice".
 In 2019 he claimed that "all my political energy has been a reaction to Margaret Thatcher.
 I hated and continue to hate Thatcherism with a passion that remains undimmed".

 In the 2016 referendum Fraser supported leaving the European Union, commenting that he found it "amazing that progressives are so keen to offer support to a remote and undemocratic bureaucracy that locks in a commitment to neoliberal economics".
 In 2019 he said he was "longing for a full-on Brexit – No Deal, please".
 In the 2019 general election he voted for the Conservative Party, even though he had just joined the Social Democratic Party.

-From 2004 to 2013 Fraser had a weekly column in the Church Times and is also a regular contributor to The Guardian.
+From 2004 to 2013 Fraser had a weekly column in the Church Times; he is also a regular contributor to The Guardian.

 Fraser is the author or co-author of several books and is a specialist on the writings of the German philosopher Friedrich Nietzsche.
 He has lectured on moral leadership for the British Army at the Defence Academy at Shrivenham.

 Personal life

 Fraser has been married twice.
 With his first wife, Sally Aagaard, whom he married in 1993, he had two daughters and a son.

 On 16 January 2016, Fraser announced his engagement to Lynn Tandler, an Israeli Jew, who is a weaver and academic researcher.
-They were married on 13 February 2016 and their son was born in November of the same year.
+They were married on 13 February 2016.
+Their son was born in November of the same year.

 In June 2017 Fraser suffered a heart attack and successfully underwent surgery.

 Awards and recognition

-Fraser was awarded an honorary doctorate by Edge Hill University, Lancashire, in 2013 and by the Open University in 2015.
+Fraser was awarded honorary doctorates by Edge Hill University, Lancashire, in 2013, and the Open University in 2015.

 He was voted Stonewall Hero of the Year in 2012.